 three times higherin people with PCOS than those without.

 - The emotional and physical challenges of treatment.
 A small 2014 trial of women seeking infertility treatment or fertility-preserving services found that their anxiety and depression worsened as treatment progressed.

 research, some fertility treatments contain hormones that can affect a person’s mood, increasing the risk of depression.

 Anyone can experience depression because of infertility.

 It is not unusual to feel sad or even depressed occasionally.
 However, when these feelings persist over time and affect a person’s quality of life, they may be experiencing depression.

-A person may receive a diagnosis for depression when they have five or more of the following symptoms:
+A person may receive a diagnosis of depression if they experience some of the following symptoms every day for

-- loss of interest in most activities, even those a person once enjoyed
+- a loss of interest in most activities, even those they usually enjoy

 - feeling worthless, guilty, or ashamed